 Take a moment to think about the teams still alive in the NFL playoffs.

-Those squads are the Denver Broncos, New England Patriots, Indianapolis Colts, San Diego Chargers, Seattle Seahawks, Carolina Panthers, New Orleans Saints and San Francisco 49ers.
-These eight teams, which will compete this weekend in the divisional round of the postseason, all have something in common.
+Those squads are the Denver Broncos, New England Patriots, Indianapolis Colts, San Diego Chargers, Seattle Seahawks, Carolina Panthers, New Orleans Saints, and San Francisco 49ers.
+Each team will compete in the divisional playoffs this weekend.
+These eight teams also have something in common.